hodgef/apiker/README.md

 ## 📕 Why Apiker?

 Apiker was developed to cut down on API building time and complexity.
-API creation can take a considerable time, and it often represents the main painpoint in getting your MVP to production.
+API creation can take a considerable time, and it often represents the main obstable to getting your MVP to production.

-The goal of Apiker is to let you jump straight to route creation, where you can leverage persistent key-value state quickly.
+Apiker lets you jump straight to route creation, where you can leverage persistent key-value state quickly.
 Apiker also provides useful handlers should you need them, such as JWT Auth, Hashing, Rate Limiting, Email, among others.

 ## ✅ Contributing